The Evil Powers of Rock 'n' Roll

-The Evil Powers of Rock 'n' Roll is a studio album by the American rock and roll band Supersuckers.
+The Evil Powers of Rock 'n' Roll is a studio album by the American rock band Supersuckers.
 It was released on October 19, 1999, on Koch Records.

 Production

 The album was produced by Kurt Bloch.
 The band recorded the album twice, releasing the rerecorded version after Interscope refused to put out the original one.

 Critical reception

 The Guardian thought that "all of its songs sound like they're being played on the back of a speeding Harley Davidson on its way to ramraid the neighbourhood drugstore."